x1ddos/simpleauth/README.md

 it is considered as an `off-band` app and users will be given a PIN code instead of being redirected back to your site.

-Even though Twitter will not give you any error about improper callback URI, it'll always use the value set in app's settings page.
-So, if you have two versions, say one on `localhost` and another on `example.org`, you'll probably want to register two applications (e.g. `dev` and `production`) and use appropriate set of key/secret accordingly.

 ### OpenID

 For OpenID to work you'll need to set `AuthenticationType` to `FederatedLogin`